-Fire Chief, Deputy Fire Chief, Administrative Assistant
+Fire Chief, Battalion Chiefs, Administrative Assistant

 The Fire Administration is responsible for all of the department operations and oversees, supervises, and coordinates the activities and operations of the Administrative division within the Fire Department.
 This includes budgeting, purchasing, accounting, payroll, assigning work activities and projects, administration of the fire data processing system (NFIRS), maintenance of Standard Operating Procedures, and working with other departments within the Village and neighboring communities.